MicrosoftDocs/architecture-center/docs/example-scenario/data/data-warehouse.md

 * Data Factory is designed for automating your data pipeline workflows.
 For jobs requiring high performance, considering [using Data Factory with Polybase](/azure/data-factory/connector-azure-sql-data-warehouse#use-polybase-to-load-data-into-azure-sql-data-warehouse).
 For one-time or on-demand jobs, you could also use available tools like SQL Server bulk copy (bcp) and AzCopy.
 For a general comparison, see [Choosing a data pipeline orchestration technology in Azure](/azure/architecture/data-guide/technology-choices/pipeline-orchestration-data-movement).
 * If you are working with very large datasets, consider using [Data Lake Storage](/azure/storage/data-lake-storage/introduction), which provides limitless storage for analytics data.
 * An on-premises [SQL Server Parallel Data Warehouse](/sql/analytics-platform-system) appliance is another option for processing big data.
 However, the operating costs are often substantially lower using a managed cloud-based solution such as SQL Data Warehouse.
-* For comparisons of different relevant technology options, see the following in the [Azure Data Architecture Guide](/azure/architecture/data-guide/):
+* For comparisons of different relevant technology options, see the following:

     * [Choosing a data pipeline orchestration technology in Azure](/azure/architecture/data-guide/technology-choices/pipeline-orchestration-data-movement)
     * [Choosing a batch processing technology in Azure](/azure/architecture/data-guide/technology-choices/batch-processing)